Interlocking Backpropagation: Improving depthwise model-parallelism: Introduction

 An idealised model-parallel optimisation setting would be one where each accelerator need only push data to the next, never waiting for any returning gradient.
 In order to facilitate this, each accelerator's portion of the model must be able to compute weight updates with which to train itself, without access to any information from downstream accelerators.
 This idealised setting is referred to as `local learning' and has seen an uptick in recent interest \citep{etete,dgl}.
 However, there remain core limitations to the proposed methods, principal among them: the degradation in modelling performance relative to global learning.

-In this work we attempt to improve the efficiency of distributed model training by exploring strategies that strike a middle-ground between local and global learning via backpropogation.
-We train large scale neural networks with auxiliary classification layers throughout the network.
-We then explore various training regimes by restricting the gradient flow from each of these classification heads.
-We refer to these strategies as interlocking backprop.
-We find that interlocking backprop is significantly more compute efficient than the standard global backprop approach, yet it achieves similar test accuracy.
-In some cases it even outperforms the global baseline.
-Our work presents the following contributions: \begin{itemize} \item We explore modelling limitations of local optimisation. \item We propose a class of optimisation algorithms that aim to \emph{preserve much of the compute efficiency} of local training, while \emph{significantly improving modelling performance}. \item We provide a generic, open-source framework for the study of optimisation of locally trained networks. \end{itemize}
+In this work we attempt to improve the efficiency of distributed model training by exploring strategies that strike a middle-ground between local and global learning via backpropagation.
+We investigate a class of training regimes by training large-scale neural networks with auxiliary classification layers throughout the network, and restricting the gradient flow from each of these classification heads.
+We refer to these strategies as \textit{interlocking backpropagation}.
+We find that interlocking backpropagation is significantly more compute efficient than the standard global backpropagation approach, yet it recovers much of its modelling performance, compared to local learning.